Not-Kyle/Not-Kyle/README.md

 ![Stats](https://github-readme-stats.vercel.app/api?username=Not-Kyle&show_icons=true&theme=midnight-purple&line_height=27) <br />

 > [!IMPORTANT]\
 > My name is Cory!
-I am currently a junior programmer as I have been learning Java and C++ recently.
+I am currently a junior programmer as I have been programming for four to five years now.
+My current status learning Java and C++.
 I'm fluent in Lua and intermediate in Java, but I am a advanced beginner in C++

 **Java Sources!**
 ```